How to implant a causal $\Theta$ function into a tachyon field operator, or why tachyons do not violate causality: Conclusion

 \section{Conclusion}

-The introduction of the causal $\Theta$ function $\Theta(ku)$ into the tachyon field operator, where $k$ is a tachyon 4-momentum and $u$ is the velocity of the preferred reference frame in which tachyon interactions are ordered by retarded causality, aimed at solving several serious problems of a theory of faster-than-light particles, is formalized in this note within a Lorentz-covariant approach.
+The introduction of the causal $\Theta$ function $\Theta(ku)$ into the tachyon field operator, where $k$ is a tachyon 4-momentum and $u$ is a 4-velocity of the preferred reference frame in which tachyon interactions are ordered by retarded causality, aimed at solving several serious problems of a theory of faster-than-light particles, including the violation of causality by tachyons, is formalized in this note within a Lorentz-covariant approach.